Parliament's international work

 Mr Speaker and the Lord Speaker represent the two Houses to the Parliaments of other countries.

-Interparliamentary Relations Office
+Commons Interparliamentary Relations Office

 The House of Commons Interparliamentary Relations Office supports incoming visits to the UK Parliament by overseas parliamentarians and parliamentary officials and provides advice and assistance to fellow parliaments on the practices and procedures of the UK Parliament.

-It also supports the work of the delegations to the Parliamentary Assemblies of the Council of Europe (PACE), North Atlantic Treaty Organization (NATO PA) and the Organisation for Security and Co-operation in Europe (OSCE PA).
+It also supports the work of the delegations to the Parliamentary Assemblies of the Council of Europe (PACE), North Atlantic Treaty Organization (NATO PA) and the Organization for Security and Co-operation in Europe (OSCE PA).

-Lords Overseas Office
+Lords Inter-Parliamentary Relations Office